AI Generates, You Verify

 Explain why each one is a useful edge case.

 Read the suggestions.
-Do they include -40°C (crossover point)?
+Do they include -40 degrees (the crossover point where Celsius and Fahrenheit are equal)?
 Negative values?
 Very large numbers?
 Evaluate whether each suggestion adds real value or is redundant.

-What you're learning: You are reviewing AI-generated test suggestions -- evaluating specification quality, not just code quality.
+What you're learning: You are reviewing AI-generated test suggestions, evaluating specification quality, not just code quality.
+This is a different skill from reading code: you are asking "did I test enough?" not "is the code correct?"

 PRIMM-AI+ Practice: Verifying AI Output